Finite elements for symmetric and traceless tensors in three dimensions: Introduction

 We use the standard Sobolev space notations to define the spaces in the complex as:

-The div operator applies row-wise and the $\cinc$ operator is defined as $\cinc := \curl S^{-1} \curl S^{-1} \curl$, with row-wise applied $\operatorname{curl}$.
-Here, for any matrix $\boldsymbol{U}$, $S\boldsymbol{U}:=\boldsymbol{U}^T-\operatorname{tr}(\boldsymbol{U})I$.
-In geometry, if $g$ is the metric, then $\cinc(g)$ is the linearized Cotton-York tensor (around the Euclidean metric).
-Note that $\cinc$ maps symmetric and traceless tensors to symmetric and traceless tensors.
-The conformal complex is a special case of the BGG construction \cite{vcap2001bernstein}, and the cohomology is isomorphic to the de~Rham version.
-Explicit forms with Sobolev spaces on bounded Lipschitz domains in $\mathbb{R}^3$ such as \eqref{eq:sec1:conformal-complex} can be found in \cite{vcap2023bgg,arnold2021complexes}.
-Beig \cite{beig1996tt} proved the exactness of the conformal complex on conformally flat 3-manifolds when the underlying manifold is simply connected and has vanishing second cohomology.
-The proof was ad hoc without using the BGG approach.
+The divergence operator applies row-wise and the $\cott$ operator is a third order differential operator (see precise definition in \eqref{def:cott} in Section \ref{sec:notations}).
+In geometry, if $g$ is the metric, then $\cott(g)$ is the linearized Cotton-York tensor (around the Euclidean metric).
+Note that $\cott$ maps symmetric and traceless tensors to symmetric and traceless tensors.

 The notion of the conformal complex, originally introduced by Gasqui and Goldschmidt in their investigation of infinitesimal deformations of conformally flat structures in manifolds of dimensions $n\geq3$ \cite{Gasqui_conformal}, extends its influence to general relativity (GR).
 In the context of GR, the conformal complex encodes the transverse-traceless (TT) gauge (symmetric, traceless and divergence-free tensor fields, \cite{maggiore2007gravitational}) and York splits.
-The exactness immediately implies that TT tensors can be expressed by a potential in the form of the linearized Cotton-York tensor \cite{beig1996tt}.
+In fact, TT tensors are ${H}(\div,\Omega; \bST)\cap \ker(\div)$, which is $\ran (\cott)$ if the sequence \eqref{eq:sec1:conformal-complex} is exact, meaning that TT tensors can be expressed by a potential in the form of the linearized Cotton-York tensor \cite{beig1996tt}.
 Beig and Chrusciel extended the use of Cotton-York potentials for the Einstein constraint equations \cite{beig2020linearised} and gravity shielding \cite{beig2017shielding}.
 The Hodge decomposition inherent to the conformal complex is referred to as York splits in GR literature \cite{york1973conformally,deser1967covariant}.
 These splits are related to the study of conformal diffeomorphisms on the space of Riemannian metrics \cite{fischer_marsden_1977}.
 Moreover, the conformal complex is relevant to Cosserat elasticity \cite{neff2009new,jeong2009numerical} and the trace-free Korn inequality \cite{feireisl2009singular,fuchs2009application,fuchs2010generalizations} in the context of continuum mechanics.